CORE Welcomes Six Board Members and Elects New Chair

 June 28, 2022

-Left to right: Chris Ryan, Sanjiv Waghmare, Trevor Seiden, Bobby Bermudez, Andrew Howard, Chris Burke, Melanie Prestridge, Executive Director Donna Walker James, Board Chair Allison Chase, Abel Mera, and Nagia Kurabi.
+Left to right: Chris Ryan, Sanjiv Waghmare, Trevor Seiden, Bobby Bermudez, Andrew Howard, Chris Burke, Melanie Prestridge, Executive Director Donna Walker James, Board Chair Allison Chase, Abel Meri, and Nagia Kurabi.

 ALEXANDRIA, VA | June 28, 2022 – Computer CORE is pleased to announce the election of Board Chair Allison Chase, Director of Corporate Development at tech company Alarm.com; and the addition of six new members, growing the size of CORE’s board to 12 members.

-Executive Director Donna Walker James, who has worked toward this day for months, says, “We’re excited to expand our board with six new directors who will bring diverse expertise and provide the guidance to fulfill our mission to prepare adult students in Northern Virginia for greater employment opportunities.
+Executive Director Donna Walker James, says, “We’re excited to expand our board with six new directors who will bring diverse expertise and provide the guidance to fulfill our mission to prepare adult students in Northern Virginia for greater employment opportunities.

 “CORE historically has worked to ensure that the board represents a variety of experts across technology, finance, and fundraising sectors.
 Our new additions are no exception and we welcome them knowing they will add great energy and experience to our already strong group of dedicated board members.”

 Computer CORE, along with the rest of the world, experienced a period of transition during the last few years.
 Barely six months into James’ tenure as Executive Director, pandemic safeguards required the closure of all in-person classes early in 2020.